bdwilson/ecovacs-api/README.md

 2. <code> # docker build -t ecovacs-api --build-arg ECOVACS_USER='your@email.address' --build-arg ECOVACS_PASS='your_password' .</code>CTRL-C out of it when it's complete
 Optional arguments are ECOVACS_COUNTRY, ECOVACS_CONTINENT, ECOVACS_PORT.
 These will default to us, na, and 5050.
 If you're not in the US, you can leave them then connect in via step 3 and determine the correct variables via <code>sucks login</code>
-3. Run your newly created image: <code> # docker run -p 5050:5050 --name ecovacs-api -t ecovacs-api</code>
+3. Run your newly created image: <code> # docker run -p 5050:5050 --name ecovacs-api -t ecovacs-api</code> (if you changed the port when you built your image, you should also change it here)
 4. That's it.
 If you need to troubleshoot your docker image, you can get into it via:
 <code> # docker exec -it ecovacs-api /bin/bash</code> or